Approximation of Weakly Singular Integral Equations by Sinc Projection Methods: Conclusion

 \section{Conclusion}

 In this paper, the sinc-collocation and sinc-convolution methods were considered for nonlinear weakly singular Fredholm integral equations, and rigorous proofs of the exponential convergence of the schemes are obtained.
 The theoretical arguments show that direct applying of the collocation method with sinc basis functions leads to the parameter $\xi_{N}$ in the error upper bound.
 This parameter is unavoidable due to non-uniformly boundedness of the sinc interpolation operator.
-So, the numerical method based on sinc convolution has been suggested.
-It was shown theoretically and numerically that convolution scheme is more accurate and it achieves exponential convergence with respect to $ N $.
+So, the numerical method based on sinc convolution is proposed.
+It is shown both in theory and numerical experiments that convolution method is more accurate and it achieves exponential convergence with respect to $ N $.
 The main advantage of the sinc methods for the weakly singular kernels is the fact that they disregard the singularity in boundaries.
 The matter is worthy of handling discrete sinc-convolution operators and extending to the case of full implicit integral equations by utilizing double exponential sinc method.